WebAssembly/spec/document/core/binary/modules.rst

 :ref:`Custom sections <binary-customsec>` may be inserted at any place in this sequence, while other sections must occur at most once and in the prescribed order.
 All sections can be empty.

 The lengths of vectors produced by the (possibly empty) :ref:`function <binary-funcsec>` and :ref:`code <binary-codesec>` section must match up.

-Similarly, the data count must match the length of the :ref:`data segment <binary-datasec>` vector.
+Similarly, the optional data count must match the length of the :ref:`data segment <binary-datasec>` vector.
-The :math:`\MEMORYINIT` and :math:`\DATADROP` instructions can only be used if the data count section is present.
+Furthermore, it must be present if any :math:`data index <syntax-dataidx>` occurs in the code section.

 .. math::
    \begin{array}{llcllll}